Ichoran/kse3/README.md

 println(c)   // prints: Alt(-3 is not a number in reverse)
 ```

-You have access to full-speed inlined pipe (to transform values) and tap (to act on them but keep original):
+You have access to full-speed inlined pipe (to transform values) and tap (to act on them but pass forward the original):

 ```scala
 val m = (1 + 2*3).pipe(x => x*x)